 With so much financial aid experience on the ScholarNet team, we picked the brains of some of our experts to see how they stay ahead of the curve in financial aid.

-With more than 100 combined years of financial aid experience than we can count, the ScholarNet team has seen and handled pretty much everything.
+With more than 100 combined years of financial aid experience, the ScholarNet team has seen and handled pretty much everything.
 Hundreds of schools and lenders have joined ScholarNet for our innovative technology and technical expertise – and stayed for the outstanding client service provided by our team.

 Recently, we had a chance to sit down with some members of the team and reflect on some of the important learning experiences they’ve gained over the course of their careers.
 In addition, we also discussed how they stay ahead of the curve in the ever-changing world of financial aid.
 Here’s what they had to share.